-When you support Our Time Has Come Scholarships, you help create a pathway of success for high-achieving students like Leslie Sanchez ’18.
-She served a student co-chair of CBT 2017.
+When you support Our Time Has Come (OTHC) Scholarships, you help create a pathway of success for high-achieving students like Abigail Covington ’19.

-Join us in helping build the next generation of proud Orange alumni—give today!
+Join us and help build the next generation of proud Orange alumni—give today!

 Meet today’s OTHC scholars and view scholar stories below.